-- Multi-Payer Advanced Primary Care Practice (MAPCP) Demonstration
+- Multi-Payer Advanced Primary Care Practice Demonstration

 - Comprehensive Primary Care Initiative

-- Independence at Home (IAH) Demonstration
+- Independence at Home Demonstration

 - Primary care models included in the Health Care Innovation Awards

-As a subcontractor to Mathematica Policy Research, Insight is coordinating, conducting, and analyzing telephone interviews with patients of practices participating in the CPC initiative.
-Insight is conducting the majority of the interviews with patients receiving care management, and is also interviewing patient/family representatives of participating practices’ Patient and Family Advisory Councils.
+Insight coordinated, conducted, and analyzed telephone interviews with patients of practices participating in the CPC initiative.
+Insight conducted most of the interviews with patients receiving care management and also interviewed patient and family representatives of participating practices’ Patient and Family Advisory Councils.
 As part of the research, Insight—

-- Develop interview guides.
+- Developed interview guides

-- Recruit interview participants.
+- Recruited interview participants

 - Conducted 52 interviews with patients and patient/family representatives